santoshsibyala/Movie-Tracker/README.md

 # Movie-Tracker
-It will description about english movies which we searched.
+It will give description about english movies which we searched on our site.